lyhistory/lyhistory.github.io/docs/vuepress/docs/software/interview_questions.md

 https://lyhistory.com/docs/software/highlevel/distrubuted_system.html#_2-1-2-%E4%B8%80%E8%87%B4%E6%80%A7%E7%8A%B6%E6%80%81%E6%9C%BA

 ## monolithic application to microservice

+### Spring Boot: Monolith vs. Microservices

+In your experience working with Spring Boot.
+Did you use it as a single monolithic application or as part of a microservices architecture?

+What are the main challenges that microservices introduce, and how did you address them?"

+"How do you handle transactions that span multiple microservices?"

+"Let me give you a quick example.
+Imagine you have an Order Service​ and a Payment Service.
+If the Order Service successfully creates an order, but the Payment Service fails halfway through charging the credit card, how do you handle that?
+How do you ensure you don't end up with a paid order that doesn't exist, or an unpaid order that is marked as complete?"

+What this achieves:​

+This provides the necessary context (the classic Distributed Transaction / Microservices Saga pattern scenario).
+It allows the candidate to demonstrate their knowledge of eventual consistency, message queues (like RabbitMQ/Kafka), or patterns like the Saga pattern.

+---

 https://lyhistory.com/docs/software/highlevel/microservice.html#%E4%BB%80%E4%B9%88%E6%98%AF%E5%BE%AE%E6%9C%8D%E5%8A%A1

 is it correct if I say microservices is just to slice into smaller services based on business logic for example, or can i say microservices is only comprised of small services, what else is missing?